CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

-#### INF.2.A21 Backup data center (A)
+#### INF.2.A21 Dodge Data Center (A)

 A geographically separated alternative data center SHOULD be set up and used.
 The backup data center SHOULD be sized to maintain all processes of the institution.
-Also SHOULD it be constantly ready to use.
+Also SHOULD it be always ready to use.
 All data of the institution SHOULD be regularly mirrored in the alternative data center.

 #### INF.2.A22 Implementation of dust control measures [Building Services] (IA)

 When an existing data center is expanded, appropriate dust control measures should be defined, planned and implemented.
-Persons who themselves are not involved in the construction measures should check at sufficiently close intervals whether the dust protection measures are functioning properly and the regulations on dust protection are complied with.
+Persons who themselves are not involved in the construction measures should check at sufficiently close intervals whether the dust protection measures are working properly and the regulations on dust protection are complied with.

 #### INF.2.A23 Secure Structured Cabling in the Data Center [Building Services] (A)